 Removing the level crossing with a road under rail design will:

 Engineering and technical assessments undertaken in 2019 and early 2020 are informing the next steps of the design.
+Project planning approval was granted in April 2021, enabling works to begin.

 The Gap Road level crossing will be the fourth to be removed on the Sunbury Line.